HoTT/HoTT-2023/call-for-papers.md

 4. Submit the pdf file via the [EasyChair submission page](https://easychair.org/conferences/?conf=hott2023) (you'll have to create an account if you don't have one yet).

+Talks reporting on work in progress are welcome!

 Please email [hott2023conference@gmail.com](mailto:hott2023conference@gmail.com) with any questions.